bahrus/xtal-state/README.md

 Basically what we need is a miniature, 1 kb git client running in the browser, combined, perhaps with some smart middle-ware sitting on the server, that can commit only the minimal required change set,  at every user click we want to preserve, to a central repository.
 It would return a revision number, which would go somewhere in the address bar.
 Until naughty advertisers figure out the same trick, at which point only the domain can be sent via sharing, no query string parameters or paths.

-## Problem Statement II -- Building https://UFP.gov
+## Problem Statement III -- Building https://UFP.gov

 *In the year 2412, Guinan, president-elect of the United Federation of Planets, wants to make good on her promise to modernize the UFP website.
 The last known browser running IE11 was destroyed when the planet Psi 2000 imploded, so Guinan thought it was time to finally take full advantage of what the platform had to offer in terms of scope isolation.
 The current vesion of the website mashed together websites from each outpost - 5,173,000 in total.
 Each website was built using the most popular framework of the day when the outpost was established, and due to framework lock-in, never migrated to anything newer.
 Some of those frameworks, in fact, were conceived when the Beastie Boys' "Sabotage" was topping the Earthling charts.
 Finding qualified developers required finding Time Singularities and bringing in [ancient talent](https://motherboard.vice.com/en_us/article/pgapzy/heavens-gate-web-designers-higher-source-suicide-cult).
 The mashing together was done via iframes.
 So the idea was to switch out iframes for loosely coupled web components.*